American Decline: Is it real?

 Paul Revere and others warned their fellow colonists that the British were coming.
 We must alert our fellow Americans that our enemies are already here, that they have already gained great power over us and that we are in imminent danger of losing the very things that made the United States of America the greatest, most admired nation in the history of mankind.

 Who are these enemies of whom I speak?
 They are some of the very people we elected to lead and protect us.
 They are our politicians who for decades have whittled away at our freedoms and who have overtaxed us and recklessly spent our hard-earned money.
 Among so many other unconscionable acts, they have burdened us and countless future generations with a literally unimaginable massive debt of almost $18 trillion.
 And it continues to grow larger by the second!
-President Obama added more debt than all our other presidents combined and he still has two years to go!
+President Obama added more debt than all our other presidents combined!

 Recent surveys reveal that for the first time in our history a majority of Americans believe that future generations will not have the same freedoms and opportunities that we inherited from our parents and grandparents.
 Think of that for a moment.
 Do we really want to be the first generation of Americans that gave our children less than we received?
 I refuse to believe that.
 I believe that we are as strong and as caring as those who came before us.
 I believe that if the people are told the truth and if they know the danger they will rise up by the millions and do whatever is necessary to take back the power and restore the greatness of our nation.